vincentbernat/awesome-configuration/README.md

  - On the debug front, I am quite happy with `dbg()` in `rc/debug.lua`.

+ - Many stuff is handled by systemd.
+The session is still expected to be handled by Xsession but we invoke a custom display-specific `xsession@.target` which binds to a display-specific `graphical-session@.target`.
+This is different from the `graphical-session.target` shipped by distributions because I wanted it to be display-specific.
+Also, unit activation is bundled directly into `graphical-session@.target` while dependencies are mostly handled in `awesome@.service`.

 Also, I am using my custom terminal (`vbeterm`).
 You need to change that in `rc.lua`.
 You can also find the sources on